perladvent/perldotcom/content/article/_pub_2004_06_04_recorder.md

 {
+   "description" : " HTTP::Recorder is a browser-independent recorder that records interactions with web sites and produces scripts for automated playback.
+Recorder produces WWW::Mechanize scripts by default (see WWW::Mechanize by Andy Lester), but provides functionality to use your own custom logger.
+Why Use...", "slug" : "/pub/2004/06/04/recorder.html",
-   "categories" : "Web",
+   "draft" : null,
-   "title" : "Web Testing with HTTP::Recorder",
    "authors" : [
       "linda-julien"
    ],
-   "thumbnail" : "/images/_pub_2004_06_04_recorder/111-httprec.gif",
-   "image" : null,
-   "date" : "2004-06-04T00:00:00-08:00",
-   "description" : " HTTP::Recorder is a browser-independent recorder that records interactions with web sites and produces scripts for automated playback.
-Recorder produces WWW::Mechanize scripts by default (see WWW::Mechanize by Andy Lester), but provides functionality to use your own custom logger.
-Why Use...", "draft" : null,
    "tags" : [
       "proxy",
       "recorder",
       "testing",
       "web"
    ],
+   "thumbnail" : "/images/_pub_2004_06_04_recorder/111-httprec.gif",
+   "date" : "2004-06-04T00:00:00-08:00",
+   "categories" : "web",
+   "title" : "Web Testing with HTTP::Recorder",
-   "slug" : "/pub/2004/06/04/recorder.html"
+   "image" : null
 }